Looking for a fun way to discover the island of Gozo on a full-day trip?

 While you’ll drive your own (state-of-the-art) quad bike, you’ll be following a lead vehicle with an experienced driver who’s a multilingual storyteller and knows every inch of Gozo and speaks multiple languages.
 That’s a great alternative to “DIY” quad bike rentals, where you have to figure out where to go yourself.

-This is a great way to visit Gozo if:
+This is a great way to visit the island of Gozo if: